 - maintain your psychological and social health

-If you have diabetes, you should generally aim to keep your blood glucose levels within the normal non-diabetic range and follow individual advice from your doctor or accredited diabetes educator.
+If you have diabetes, you should generally aim to keep your diabetes controlled by diet and often with medications, and follow individual advice from your doctor or accredited diabetes educator.

 Managing my heart health